bmartini/vpw-testbench/docs/index.md

 value to its port list variable.
 These tasks are used to create the high level interfaces.

+### Override tick

+If any background tasks have been registered, this *tick* function should be used instead of the low level *tick* as the mid level function ensures the registered background tasks are progressed by one clock cycle.

+### Override init/finish

+Convenience functions that simply call the low level functions.

+### Override prep

+Convenience function that simply calls the low level *prep* function.

 ## High level interactions

 A grouping of interdependent signals is defined as a bus interface.
 Within